joshandnoodles/Thesis/doc/lab_log.md

 ## Action items

   - finish calculations for entire optical flow
-    - check 2/3 data points by hand to ensure charts align correctly
+    - check 2 or 3 data points by hand to ensure charts align correctly
+  - gain better understanding of quadrant photodiodes
+    - literature search
+    - their different uses
+    - their shortcomings
   - determine gimbal system to use and mounting
+  - check to see if old RX transimpedence amplifier will be enough to hook up directly to ADC on PIC
+    - what are the lower limits that PIC's ADC can detect?
+    - can old RX first stage operate well at 500kHz?
   - design PCB that will be mounted on gimbal (separate from Mikromedia board) that contains the following
     - laser diode
     - TX driver circuitry